-In order to lay out a framework for organizations to approach identity, access and permissions management in their multi-cloud environments, Gartner recently created the category Cloud Infrastructure Entitlement Management (CIEM).
-CIEM is a next-generation solution for managing permissions consistently across all cloud infrastructures and ensuring least privilege access for all identities and resources, helping to reduce the permissions gap and getting one step closer to a Zero Trust security framework.
+In order to lay out a framework for organizations to approach identity, access and permissions management in their multicloud environments, Gartner recently created the category Cloud Infrastructure Entitlement Management (CIEM).
+CIEM is a next-generation solution for managing permissions consistently across all cloud infrastructures and enforcing the principle of least privilege for all identities and resources, helping to reduce the permissions gap and getting one step closer to a Zero Trust security framework.
 Key Risk Findings Across Cloud Infrastructures Some of the risks contributing to the permissions gap span across the three main cloud providers- Microsoft Azure, Amazon Web Services (AWS), and Google Cloud Platform (GCP)-while others are unique to each provider.
 The most common risks we found in all three main cloud providers include:

-High-risk permissions are continuing to rise, with more than 90% of identities using less than 5% of permissions granted theft risks Implication:
+High-risk permissions are continuing to rise, with more than 90% of identities using less than 5% of permissions granted Implication: